ysyk2021/the-power-of-diversity-and-inclusion-in-leadership-leading-with-cultural-awareness-and-sensitivity/src/chapter-4-3.md

-Chapter 8: Building Cross-Cultural Competence and Adaptability
+Building Cross-Cultural Competence and Adaptability
 ==============================================================

 In today's globalized and diverse workplaces, leaders must possess cross-cultural competence and adaptability to effectively lead teams from different cultural backgrounds.
 This chapter explores the importance of building these skills and provides strategies for leaders to develop cultural awareness, sensitivity, and flexibility.